Language: EN

 Associativity

 Associativity defines the order in which operators with the same precedence are evaluated.
-It can be left-to-right or right-to-left.
+It can be left to right or right to left.

 For example, in the expression 5 - 3 + 2, the operation is performed left to right because subtraction and addition have the same precedence.

-const result = 5 - 3 + 2;
+const resultado = 5 - 3 + 2;

-// evaluated as
+// it evaluates as

-const result = (5 - 3) + 2; // 4
+const resultado = (5 - 3) + 2; // 4

 But some operators have right-to-left associativity (which means they are evaluated right to left).
 The two odd ducks are: